fouadhossam/mlops-diabetes-prediction/README.md

-# Diabetes Readmission Prediction – MLOps Pipeline
+# Diabetes Readmission Prediction – MLOps

 ## Project Overview
 This project implements an end-to-end MLOps pipeline for predicting hospital readmission of diabetes patients.
 The objective is to automate data ingestion, preprocessing, feature engineering, model training, evaluation, and deployment, providing a robust, reproducible, and production-ready workflow for machine learning in healthcare.